el-uhu/IDAT/README.md

 # IDAT
 Imaging Data Analysis Toolbox

+`IDAT` provides an interface for importing data from timecourse imaging experiments into an easily accessible simple database.
+It extracts data from xlsx-files using `ExcelReaders.jl` and saves timecourse data as individual csv files on a per-experiment basis.
+In the process of extracting, `IDAT` generates an index table (csv) that contains metadata about each timecourse and points to the storage location of each dataset.
+This provides an easily-accessible interface for querying and subsetting of the whole datset using logical indexing provided by the `DataFrames` package.

+Furthermore, `IDAT` provides functions for timecourse-analysis and plotting routines.

 ## Specification file

 To use the toolbox, provide a yaml-file containing the following fields:

 ```yaml
 path: "/path/to/folder/containing/excelfiles"
 key:  ".xlsx"